Bricktech2000/Notes/notes/delta invariance.md

 > - [[intelligence]] &mdash; someone of average [[intelligence]] imagining interracting with people of low [[intelligence]] instead of imagining what it would be like to be of high [[intelligence]]

 > **example** I go down stairs two by two. to empathize with people who feel uncomfortable doing that, I imagine what it would feel like for me to go down stairs four by four instead of trying to imagine being uncomfortable going down stairs two by two

+many opinions and feelings are "deltas" with respect to some baseline. baselines don't drive opinions and feelings &mdash; deltas do. this in part explains why people fall down the [[lifestyle inflation]] spiral and why free trails are so effective

+> **example**
+>
+> - unsalting food makes it taste unflavored, but only when you are used to salted food
+> - 60Hz displays and 120Hz displays feel the same, until you get used to 120Hz displays
+> - cheap coffee doesn't taste very good, but only when you are used to expensive coffee
+> - climbing chalk feels unnecessary, until you get used to its performance improvement